dokester/BayesicFitting/docs/manual.md

 Previously it was called as `GaussErrorDistribution( xdata, ydata )`.
 Now the resposiblities of ErrorDistribution and Problem are better separated.

-The use of e mixture of 2 error distributions is shown in [outliers2](#../examples/outliers-2.ipynb).
+The use of a mixture of 2 error distributions is shown in [outliers2](#../examples/outliers-2.ipynb).

 See below for lists of available [**ErrorDistribution**s](#list-errdis).